gabrielbdsantos/TestNeuralFoil.jl/README.md

     output given the same set of inputs---i.e., Kulfan parameters, angles of attack, and Reynolds numbers.

+    Current status (airfoils/raw): 9816 passed, 0 failed, 0 errored, 0 broken.\
-    Current status: 9828 passed, 0 failed, 0 errored, 0 broken.
+    Current status (airfoils/uniform): 9816 passed, 0 failed, 0 errored, 0 broken.

-    > [!NOTE]
-    > In this case, some tests are disabled.
-That is because the results for
-    > boundary layer do not pass the tests.
-Some preliminary tests I've done
+    > Some tests are disabled because the results for boundary layer do not
-    > show that the numerical results are similar, but the output matrices
-    > are different.
-That is likely due to the way that NeuralFoil.jl
-    > reshapes the output matrices.
-Nonetheless, it deserves further
+    > pass the tests at all.
+This deserves further investigation.
+The outputed
-    > investigation.
+    > matrices are probably transposed.

 1. `scripts/test_entire_pipeline.jl`